 Our aim is that among these three [coffees] you will find one that will make you want to beat us up, and another that will make you want to make love to us.

 Hi guys!
 Welcome to another hometown cravings post!
-Today when I was able to break away from being an adult, I remembered that I was missing one very important thing.
+Today, I was able to break away from being an adult.
+I was productive, until I realized I was missing something.
 The last coffee shop (that I know of) in Columbus.
 Wheely’s Cafe` started out humbly as a Coffee Cart in Seattle, if I’m not mistaken and in competition with Starbucks.
 For the interested, you can read up on their history here!
 You’ll have to scroll through quite a bit of text to get to the history and there’s a couple expletives.

 I’ve been to Wheely’s once- maybe twice, before.
 And it didn’t speak to me on a spiritual level, but I figured why not?
-And added them to this series, after all it’s only fair that you guys know all of the coffee that this fine city can provide you.
-And they have coffee, among other things.
+I added them to this series, after all it’s only fair that you guys know all of the coffee that this fine city can provide you.
+Another mark in their favor, they have coffee, among other things.

 My favorite “other thing” they carry is Virgil’s Orange Cream Soda- but this post isn’t about that.
 It’s about coffee, but before I get to that, the interior.